tamasharasztosi/dht_raspberry_thingspeak/README.md

-# dht_raspberry_thingspeak
+# Dht_raspberry_thingspeak
-Sends temperature and humidity data to Thingspeak from a DHT sensor connected to Raspberry
+# Sends temperature and humidity data to Thingspeak from a DHT sensor connected to Raspberry

 Requires Adafruit_DHT to be installed